rene415/libft_2.0/README.md

 Part One of the project is to recode the following list of system functions:

 ```
-memset - he memset() function writes len bytes of value c (converted to an unsigned char) to the string b.
+memset
-bzero - The bzero() function writes n zeroed bytes to the string s.
-If n is zero, bzero() does nothing.
+bzero
-memcpy - The memcpy() function copies n bytes from memory area src to memory area dst.
+memcpy
 memccpy
 memmove
 memchr
 memcmp
-strlen - The strlen() function computes the length of the string s.
+strlen - The strlen() function checks the length of the string.
 strdup
 strcpy
 strncpy